 Policies may be modified at any time by the Graduate Council.
-Students should review the Student Policy Handbook for additional policies and procedures concerning their roles as students.
+Students should review the Student Policy website at www.hsc.unt.edu/policies/policieslist.cfm for additional policies and procedures concerning their roles as students.

-Cheating and plagiarism are types of academic misconduct for which penalties are described and assessed under the Code of Student Conduct and Discipline (see Student Policy Handbook).
+Cheating and plagiarism are types of academic misconduct for which penalties are described and assessed under the Student Code of Conduct and Discipline (see Student Policy website).

 The term cheating includes, but is not limited to: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) dependence upon the aid of sources specifically prohibited by the instructor in writing papers, preparing reports, solving problems or carrying out other assignments; and (3) the acquisition, without permission, of tests or other academic material belonging to a faculty or staff member of UNTHSC.

 The term plagiarism includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 Specific penalties can be assigned by a faculty member for certain cases of academic misconduct (including cheating and plagiarism).
 These penalties include: giving a failing grade for the test or assignment; reducing or changing the grade for the test, assignment or course; requiring additional academic work not required of other students; and assigning a failing grade in the course.
 Other specific penalties can be recommended by a faculty member to the appropriate administrative/academic authority, including denial of the degree, expulsion from UNTHSC, or revoking of a degree already granted.